 If you’re living in a region where temperatures get low during the winter months, you’re going to need a device to keep a hole melted in the middle of the pond through the winter.
-When a pond gets a layer of ice, a heater (or deicer) is used to melt a small opening in the ice letting toxic gases out and oxygen to get into the pond.
+When a pond gets a layer of ice, a heater (or sometimes called deicer) is used to melt a small opening in the ice letting toxic gases out and oxygen to get into the pond.
 This is best done with an electrical pond heater.

 However, the heater can greatly raise your electricity bill.
 Pond heaters pull electricity from 100 watts (for ponds up to 400 gallons) to 1500 watts (for ponds up to 1000-1500 gallons).